MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-about-vpn-gateways.md

 When you create a virtual network gateway, you specify the gateway type that you want to create.
 Azure Stack supports one type of virtual network gateway: the **Vpn** type.

 Each virtual network can have two virtual network gateways, but only one of each type.
 Depending on the settings that you choose, you can create multiple connections to a single VPN gateway.
-An example is a multi-site connection configuration.
+An example of this kind of setup is a multi-site connection configuration.

 Before you create and configure VPN gateways for Azure Stack, review the [considerations for Azure Stack networking](azure-stack-network-differences.md) to learn how configurations for Azure Stack differ from Azure.